claudiouzelac/stl-from-scratch/README.md

 The plan for the project is to follow this timeline:

 * Chapter 0 - utilities and iterators
-    - pairs, tuples, and integer sequences
+    - utilities and integer sequences
+    - pairs and tuples
     - reference wrappers
     - function objects
     - iterators and range/container access